 The lab will be focusing on inclusion of children/young people in social change, as well as in community change, experiences, methods.

-In November/December 2020, there will be an Urban Lab in Gdansk.
+In November, 2020 there will be an Urban Lab in Gdansk.

 This Lab will raise the problematic concerning diversity.
 How to involve different communities and groups in the process and how to design processes which can connect groups between different social backgrounds, culture and ethnicity?